cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 | `ads-db-service.yaml`| `metadata:  `<br/>`  name: {{ template "add-release-name" (dict "dot" . "name" .Values.Db.ServiceName) }}`|
 | `ads-db-statefulset.yaml`| `metadata:  `<br/>`  name: {{ template "add-release-name" (dict "dot" . "name" .Values.Db.StatefulsetName) }}`|
 | `ads-db-networkpolicy.yaml`| `metadata:  `<br/>`  {{ template "add-release-name" (dict "dot" . "name" .Values.Db.Access) }}`|

+Here some explanation on the template: Normally you can give to template the name of the template and the scope.
+We use a dictionary (dict) to pass more arguments to the template so its more like a function.
+The frist entry of the dict is the root context ` . ` saved as `dot`.
+The second is the name to which we want to add the releasename.
+Of course you could add even more entries into the dictonary to pass more arguments to the template.

 - Also Updated references in `ads-db-statefulset.yaml'